-Is a self-help author/speaker and AI thinker currently working as IT Manager in a tech company.
+Arc is a self-help author/speaker and AI thinker.
 He also make apps as a side hustle.

 My first character build in Torchlight 2 to reach level 100.
 What I like about this build is the heavy damage it unleashes on multiple enemies, while being able to withstand punishments.